nkoterba/material-design-iconsets/README.md

 ## Bugs/Issues ##

-**UPDATED: Feb 27, 2015** : The issues I was encountering were due to how I was using browserify and enabling certain parameters.
+**UPDATED: Feb 27, 2015** : The issues I describe below were due to how I was using browserify and had my application structured.
 I'm now able to correctly color and size my iconset images using CSS styling.
-Ignore the info below.
+Ignore the info below...leaving for posterity.
+**END UPDATE**

 For whatever reason, when I try to set the `width` and `height` of the icon in CSS does **not**